jessegjerde89/redux-feedback-loop-1/README.md

 when the review is sent to the database.

 You hit all the requirements and deploying the site to Heroku was a stretch goal, so kudos !

+May want a limit for the user input from 1-5, able to set the value to any number currently on the first three pages.

 Your Readme should tell me to set up a database as well.